nf-core/genomeassembler/docs/output.md

 ### Quality control

 All quality control files end up in `QC`.
-Below is the tree assuming that all steps of the pipeline were run
+Below is the tree assuming that all steps of the pipeline were run:

 - [`nanoq`](https://github.com/esteinig/nanoq) generates descriptive statistics of the nanopore reads.
   For each step three quality control tools can be run.